yajie322/Thurston-Set-Research/README.md

 http://mirrors.peers.community/mirrors/gnu/gsl/gsl-2.5.tar.gz

+After the file is unzipped, open your terminal and change the directory to the unzipped folder, and run command "./configure && make && make install"

-Gnuplot library can be installed through Homebrew, which can be done by typing the follwing command in your terminal
+Gnuplot library can be installed through Homebrew.
+Homebrew can be installed by typing the follwing command in your terminal

-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+> /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-To install gnuplot, simply run the command
+After installing Homebrew, run the following command to install gnuplot.

-brew install gnuplot
+> brew install gnuplot

+## Compile & Run
+To generate graph, adjust sign and parameters at the beginning of the main function.

+Then run the following commands (order matters!!)

+> g++ -Wall -I/usr/local/include -c KLplots.cpp

+> g++ -L/usr/local/lib KLplots.o -lgsl -lgslcblas -lm

+> ./a.out > FILENAME.png

+FILENAME can be anything you wish to call the output graph.